mrdbourke/zero-to-mastery-ml/README.md

 # Zero to Mastery Machine Learning

-Blog posts, scripts, projects and code related to the Zero to Mastery Machine Learning course on Udemy.
+Welcome!
+This repository contains all of the code, notebooks, images and other materials related to the Zero to Mastery Machine Learning Course on Udemy.

+As the course is still being developed, it's still a work in progress.

+If you'd like to see anything in particular, please send me an email: [daniel@mrdbourke.com](mailto:daniel@mrdbourke.com) or leave an issue.

 ## How this course is structured

 There are three major styles of materials in this course.
-Each major seciton contains at least one of the following:
+Each major section contains at least one of the following:

 1. Blog post - an overview of the concepts and code covered in the section.
 2. Video lectures - walk-throughs of different concepts and code (on Udemy, YouTube & Loom videos where applicable).